-Dr. Daniela Delgado is a primary care physician who practices in Beverly Hills and Westwood, in the Iris Cantor Women's Health Center.
+Dr. Daniela Delgado is a primary care physician who practices in Beverly Hills.
 She specializes in the care of patients who identify as lesbian, bisexual, and queer, and has a special interest in transgender health.
 Her other clinical interests include adolescent health, PrEP/PEP, gynecological care and providing primary care for patients with HIV.
 She is board certified in family medicine and sees both pediatric and adult patients.

 In addition to her clinical work, Dr. Delgado is a clinical instructor in the UCLA Department of Medicine and a member of the UCLA Gender Health program.
 Along with her colleagues, she is working to develop a curriculum for medical students that trains them to provide high-quality care for LGBTQ, transgender and gender-diverse patients of all ages.